Pros and cons of celebrity endorsement

 Celebrities may become overexposed – Given that endorsements are so lucrative, it’s not unusual for celebrities to endorse multiple brands at once, which can cause their credibility to suffer.
 If public opinion is that a celebrity will promote anything to make a quick profit, the trust factor that previously worked in their favour is lost.

 If you are interested in pursuing a career in advertising or marketing, an MA in Advertising Strategy and Planning from Falmouth University’s Flexible Learning programme can provide you with key insights into the creative and strategic processes of successful brands and the skills you need to work for them.
-For more information or to begin your application process, visit our website.

 Brands getting social media right in 2018